John Cho: Personal life

 Cho married actress Kerri Higuchi in 2006.
 They met at UC Berkeley and later dated when they moved to Los Angeles.
 They have a son, born in 2008, and a daughter, born in 2013.
 As of 2015, he and his family live in Los Angeles, California.
 He is close to his father, a former preacher; he has said he would like to play a role in the story of his father's generation, growing up in North Korea through the Korean War.

 Cho has said he found freedom in portraying Harold in the Harold and Kumar films because the stoner character goes against the grain of Asian Americans on screen.
 He has said he has experienced racism during his career in Hollywood and that he tries to take roles that do not perpetuate Asian stereotypes.
 Cho said he refused a request to do an Asian accent for Big Fat Liar, writing, "I don't want to do this role in a kid's comedy, with an accent, because I don't want young people laughing at an accent inadvertently".
 In a 2015 tweet, he said, "Stop turning Asian roles white.
 It's bullshit and we all know it."
 He described his casting in Selfie, which made him the first Asian to play a romantic lead on a U.S. romantic comedy television series, as being "revolutionary" and a "personal revolution".
 He said, "Asians narratively in shows are insignificant.
 They're the cop, or waitress, or whatever it is.
 You see them in the background.
 So to be in this position...is bit of a landmark".

 In 2016, Cho was the face of the "#StarringJohnCho" social movement and hashtag campaign, a bid to call attention to the lack of opportunities for Asian American actors in Hollywood.
 Created by William Yu, it Photoshopped Cho's face onto existing movie posters as the male lead.
 This created a domino effect: it inspired director Jon M. Chu to create the film adaptation of Crazy Rich Asians and that film's success inspired Ke Huy Quan to return to acting in Everything Everywhere All at Once.

-Cho supported the 2012 re-election campaign of Democratic U.S. President Barack Obama.
+Cho supported the 2008 election campaign and the 2012 re-election campaign of Democratic U.S. President Barack Obama.
 He supported the Democratic nominee Joe Biden in the 2020 U.S. presidential election.
 Cho also supported the 2024 election campaign of Democratic presidential candidate Kamala Harris.